 Additionally, if you have burst pipes, you want to repair them quickly.
 However, if you have Citizens insurance, you need to get the company’s approval for any permanent work done within 72 hours of filing a claim.

 What can you do if your insurance company refuses to pay for the damage in cast iron pipe insurance claims?
 And how do you handle a settlement amount that falls far short of making you whole?
 In some instances, you can take your insurance company to court.
+Our Florida cast iron pipe lawsuits attorney can represent you at trial if you decide to hire legal counsel.

 First, if you have water damage after cast iron pipes fail, you need to file an official claim with your insurance company.
 Before you can sue, you need to give your insurer the chance to do the right thing.
 However, insurance companies are always looking out for their own good first—not yours.